Graylog2/documentation/pages/installation.rst

 of the other, more flexible installation methods to build a production ready setup.
 (Note: The `Virtual machine appliances`_ are suitable for production usage because they are prepared to scale out to multiple servers when required.)

-This chapter is explaining the many ways to install Graylog2 and aims to help choosing the one that fits your needs.
+This chapter is explaining the many ways to install Graylog and aims to help choosing the one that fits your needs.

 Virtual machine appliances
 ==========================